PaulKazalski/corona_junk/stateCenters/readme.txt

 The goal is to create markers for all 48 states, on the correct location.

-You may use whatever method you choose, including just typing the damn things in manual
+You may use whatever method you choose, including just typing the damn things in manually.